brianhonohan/sketchbook/_posts/coding-challenges/2018-10-09-coding-challenge-maze-generator.md

 [![screenshot-01][screenshot-01]][live-view]

-I leaned on some concepts from my CS degree, and implemente a depth-first algorithm, similar to this [recursive-backtracker][wikipedia-recursive-backtracker] noted on Wikipedia.
+I leaned on some concepts from my CS degree, and implemented a depth-first algorithm, similar to this [recursive-backtracker][wikipedia-recursive-backtracker] noted on Wikipedia.

-Additionally, this makes use of the common [`CellGrid`][code-cell-grid] class which I created to faciliate navigating a 2D array, and getting neighbors of a particular index.
+Additionally, this makes use of the common [`CellGrid`][code-cell-grid] class which I created to facilitate navigating a 2D array, and getting neighbors of a particular index.

 A minor implementation note is the treatment of the outer edges.
 The first and last rows of the 2D Array, as well as the leftmost and rightmost columns are [treated as "SOLID"][code-solid-edges], and thus appear as black squares in the visual drawing.
 This allowed the code to not worry about `undefined` neighbors and treat everything as a `MazeCell`.